-CHAC has developed a strong academic tradition, with continued excellent academic performance across OP and QCS testing, NAPLAN testing, external academic competitions and and increased student participation in accelerated programs.
+CHAC has developed a strong academic tradition, with excellent performance across the Queensland ATAR (Australian Tertiary Admission Rank), NAPLAN testing, external academic competitions, and considerable student participation in accelerated programs.

 |Year||OP1||OP1 to OP5||OP1 to OP10||OP1 to OP15|

 Note that the NAPLAN will not proceed in 2020 as advised by the Queensland State Government on March 20, 2020.

 |Category||CHAC Average||QLD Average||% Above State Average||National Average||% Above

 |Grammar and Punctuation||490||431||13.7%||440||11.4%|